What is the opportunity?

 A New Home

-The Life and Mind Building will become the new home for two University departments: Experimental Psychology and a new Department of Biology, combining Zoology and Plant Sciences.
+The Life and Mind Building will become the new home for two University departments: Experimental Psychology and the Department of Biology (formed of a merger of Zoology and Plant Sciences in 2022).

-Experimental Psychology and Zoology occupied the Tinbergen Building on the site prior to its demolition and the departments have had to be relocated to temporary facilities across Oxford.
+Experimental Psychology and Zoology occupied the Tinbergen Building site prior to its demolition, when the departments had to be relocated to temporary facilities across Oxford.
+Much of the former Department of Plant Sciences is based in outdated facilities on the north side of South Parks Road.

 Unique Opportunity

-Only a building of significant size and optimised efficiency can fulfil the unique opportunity to bring together three departments whose combined research covers the full breadth of life on earth, promising transformational synergy.
+It brings a unique opportunity to co-locate departments whose combined research covers the full breadth of life on earth, promising transformational synergy and new opportunities for innovation.

-A central goal is the promotion of collaboration and openness between the fields of research and education, while also taking advantage of the efficiencies and flexibility a shared building can offer.
+A central goal of the Life and Mind Building development is the promotion of collaboration and openness between the fields of research and education, while also taking advantage of the efficiencies and flexibility that a shared building can offer.

 Shared Global Impact Themes